wagtail/wagtail/docs/topics/writing_templates.rst

     <a href="{% pageurl page.get_parent %}">Back to index</a>

-A ``fallback`` keyword argument can be provided - this should be a URL route name that takes no parameters, and will be used as a substitute URL when the passed page is ``None``.
+A ``fallback`` keyword argument can be provided - this can be a URL string, a named URL route that can be resolved with no parameters, or an object with a ``get_absolute_url`` method, and will be used as a substitute URL when the passed page is ``None``.

 .. code-block:: html+django